snorecone/meru/README.md

 make_key(Key) when is_binary(Key) -> Key.
 ```

-When saved objects are updated, we'll need the merge logic, so next define a merge function that will be passed 3 arguments - the saved record, the new record, and a list of options that you can pass through when updating:
+When saved objects are updated, we'll need the merge logic, so next define a merge function that will be passed 3 arguments - the saved record, the new record, and a list of options that you can pass through when updating.
+If a record is not found to merge, meru will call the merge function with `notfound` as the first argument:

 ```
+merge(notfound, NewUser, _) ->
+  NewUser;
 merge(OldUser, NewUser, Options) ->
   OldUser#user{
     name = NewUser#user.name